-Correct (consistent with Match policies) Incorrect (violates Match policies) Thank you for letting me know; I will be ranking you #1!
+Correct (consistent with Match policies) Incorrect (violates Match policies) Thank you for providing me with this information!
+I appreciate your time and I am looking forward to match day.
+Thank you for letting me know; I will be ranking you #1!